Corner cabinet

 Because I was lucky with the guality of the oak I bought, and I cut all the outside surfaces and edges with sharp hand plane blades, this brought them to a crisp finish.There was very little surface preparation needed — just a light application of fine silicon carbide sandpaper.

-If you do need to apply heavier sanding to obtain the reguired smoothness, make sure to use a flat block applied evenly across the wood so it cannot make dips or round over the edges, making them look soggy.
+heavier sanding to obtain the reguired smoothness, make sure to use a flat block applied evenly across the wood so it cannot make dips or round over the edges, making them look soggy.

 The finish I applied was a beeswax paste.